Belle's ball gown: 1994 Broadway adaptation

 Egan recalled that young girls would regularly attend shows wearing their own versions of the dress purchased from the Disney Store, with one girl yelling that Egan looks "just like [her]" when the actress appeared on stage one evening.
 The outburst paused the show momentarily, and prompted laughter from both the audience and cast.
 Hould-Ward won a Tony Award for Best Costume Design for her work on Beauty and the Beast.
 The dress was re-designed for R&B singer Toni Braxton when she joined the production as Belle in 1998, with alterations designed to make the costume sexier and more revealing.
 Braxton also wore a "fringed" version of the dress during the show's curtain call.
 Although simplified for traveling purposes, the costume's design has remained largely unaltered for subsequent touring productions.
+For 2023 performances at Sydney’s Capitol Theatre, an updated version of the gown was based on Elizabeth II’s coronation dress, with each petal on the dress being embroidered with between 300-600 crystals, pearls and beads.
 In 2000, Broadway Cares/Equity Fights created a teddy bear wearing a miniature replica of Belle's costume from the Broadway musical for charity.